trentjw/Home-assistant-with-touch-screen/install_instructions.markdown

 This instruction will do the following:

-1. Will allow network shares of certain folders for editing and [u]**backing up**[/u] your configuration of Home assistant files and access to root directory.
+1. Will allow network shares of certain folders for editing and **backing up** your configuration of Home assistant files and access to root directory.
  **((WARNING MESSING AROUND IN ROOT DIR CAN BREAK YOUR INSTALL))**

 2. Will allow Home assistant to restart after a reboot.